wendigo75/Linux-GUI-Miner/README.md

 LinuxGUIMiner

+THIS IS NOT THE MINER!
+FIRST of all download your miner from original repository, THEN use this script !!

 No need installation simply copy it in miner folder (if have more than one miner) or desktop.

 NEVER RENAME IT or the file will not save changes or reload default settings.